Configuring a module

 Last updated:

-When creating a module, there are a number of options available that impact where a module is visible, how it is identified, and how it is edited.
-Modules appear locally as folders with a .module suffix.
-Inside that folder contain the files that make up the module's settings, and code used to render it.
-The configuration is kept in the meta.json file.
-Fields are configured separately in a fields.json file.
-Most configuration can also be modified using the module editor in the Design Manager
+When developing locally, modules are stored as folders with a .module suffix.
+These folders contain the files that make up the module's settings and the code used to render it.
+A module's configuration is kept in the meta.json file, while fields are configured separately in a fields.json file.

 Module folder structure displayed locally